Submissions

 • Authors should identify how informed consent was obtained.

 • Tables should be numbered consecutively and referred to by number in the text.
-Each table should be typed on a separate page and have a descriptive title at the top.
+Each table should be provided in the same manuscript file and placed in the text at the desired position with a number and descriptive title at the top.

 • Figures or illustrations (photographs, drawings, diagrams, and charts) should be numbered consecutively and referred to by number in the text.
-Photographs should be high-contrast and drawings should be sharp and clear.
-Each figure should be submitted on a separate page and have a caption below the figure.
+Photographs should be high-contrast, and drawings should be sharp and clear.
+Each figure should be provided in the same manuscript file and placed in the text at the desired position with a number and descriptive title at the top.

 Responding to a Review

-Once the review process has completed, you will be notified via email by the editor of their decision.
+Once the review process has been completed, the editor will email you their decision.

 Resubmitting for Review

-If the editor’s decision is to resubmit for review, you will need to log in and select the article in your submissions page.
+If the editor decides to resubmit for review, you must log in and select the article in your submissions page.
 The author(s) should not start a new submission for this purpose, as the resubmission should be done on this particular menu.

 2. Select the appropriate option from the dropdown menu to indicate you not submitting a revision of an existing file.